mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    1. Log in using the following credentials:

       username: admin
-      password: the password you have just copied
+      password: <THE_PASSWORD_THAT_YOU_HAVE_JUST_COPIED>

    1. Observe how your applications are progressing.
 You can click **root-deployer** to have an overview of the status of each application.
 The root-deployer deploys the applications as per the configured sync waves (the order of waves has been set up so that dependencies are deployed first).

-1. Once the wrapper script has run successfully, the Terraform state will be in the container after running the script so you need to push the state to the new system (the Kubernetes cluster):
+1. Once the wrapper script has run successfully, the Terraform state will be in the container so you need to push the state to the new system (the Kubernetes cluster):

    `./movestatetok8s.sh`